secretstartups/handbook/business-technology/data-team/data-catalog/xmau-analysis/index.html.md

 #### Generating Paid SaaS xMAU

 Since Service Ping is reported at an installation-level, there is not a way that we can differentiate paid from total usage within the metrics.
-For self-managed instances, we have the license and plan type, so it is easy to attribute a subset of pings to paid xMAU.
+For self-managed installations, we have the license and plan type, so it is easy to attribute a subset of pings to paid xMAU.
 However, since gitlab.com is a single installation reporting a single ping, we do not have a way to break down the aggregates by product tier, plan type, or namespace.
 As a work-around, we replicate Service Ping metrics using the Gitlab.com Postgres replica tables.
-The challenge comes in that we can only replicate a subset of Service Ping metrics, database metrics, and we are not able to replicate Redis counters.
+The challenge comes in that we can only generate a subset of Service Ping metrics, database metrics, using the Postgres replica.
+We cannot replicate Redis counters using the Gitlab.com db.

 - [Database metrics](https://docs.gitlab.com/ee/development/service_ping/metrics_instrumentation.html#database-metrics)
   (also referred to as "batch counters") are simple SQL-generated counters.
 The SQL queries